-In 1964, Valentina played her first major role in the film Blizzard, based on Alexander Pushkin’snovel.
+In 1964, Valentina played her first major role in the film Blizzard, based on Alexander Pushkin’s novel.
 The film director was Vladimir Basov, who fell in love with the young beauty.
-Despite the age, he was 18 years older than Titova, Vladimir decided to marry Valentina.
+Despite the age difference, he was 18 years older than Titova, Vladimir decided to marry Valentina.
 The actress was in love with Shalevich (married man with a child) but “the man said the man did”.
-And Titova became Basov’s third wife.
+So, Titova became Basov’s third wife.
 They lived together for 14 years.
-They have son Alexander (born in 1965) and daughter Elizaveta (born in 1971).
+The couple have son Alexander (born in 1965) and daughter Elizaveta (born in 1971).
 After the divorce, children stayed with their father.

-In 1977, on the set of the film Father Sergius, Valentina met Georgy Rerberg.
+On the set of the film Father Sergius in 1977, Valentina met Georgy Rerberg.
 They were together for 21 years until his death in 1999.

 Son and daughter, like their famous parents, devoted their lives to creativity.
 Alexander, like his father, Vladimir Basov, has become a director and screenwriter.
 And Elizaveta became a ballerina.
 The son lives in Moscow, but her daughter lives in Greece, where she became the wife of the composer and gave birth to her daughter Ariadna.
 Grandmother often visits her granddaughter.